V-Sekai/godot-http-gltf2-binary/README.md

 1. **Download the Editor:**

-   Get the latest Godot Engine 4.4 editor.
+   Get the latest Godot Engine 4.5 editor.
+(As of today 2025-03-24, there are no 4.5 releases)

 2. **Configure DDS Image Writer:**